cptSahil/HM/Python_Assignment_5/README.md

 - `ProductDetailsRetriever`: Manages the retrieval of product details from a web page.
 - `CreateOrderDetailsFile`: Manages the creation of an order details file.
 - `Login`: Manages the login the user using the  username and password.
+- `CheckoutInfo` : Stores the information related to users for checkout.

 ## Functions/Methods

+- `setup_browser` : Function use to setup the open selected browser and get to the url.
+- `close_browser` : Function use to terminate the current running browser.
 - `retrieve_user_credentials`: Retrieves user credentials from the web page and saves them to an Excel file.
 - `login_with_users`: Logs in to the web page with user credentials.
 - `login_and_retrieve_product_details`: Logs in to the web page and retrieves product details.
 - `save_order_details`: Creates an order details file.
 - `login`: Logged in the website using user credentials.
+- `personal_info` : Fill the user's personal info like first name, last name etc

 ## Dependencies